-Dyspareunia: understanding and treating pain during sex
+Dyspareunia: understanding and treating pain during intercourse

 What is dyspareunia?

-It is defined by its recurrent and systematic nature.
+Dyspareunia is defined by its recurrent and systematic nature.
 Indeed, these pains are not isolated and occur with several partners.

-Its symptoms are manifested in different forms:
+Its symptoms manifest themselves in different ways:

 • burningsensations